Races/Species

 Summary

 Standing straight, erect, walking on two legs, flailing two arms, with a heavy head on their neck, and ambitions that could put a creator god to shame.
 Humans dominate almost the entire galaxy, or at least the known part of it.
-They colonized the Hyperborean galaxy thousands of years ago, and have been living on the colonized planets in isolation ever since.
+They colonized the Hyperborean Galaxy thousands of years ago and gave birth to various human civilizations on different planets.
 As of today, two predominantly human superpowers – the Galactic Federation and the Starlit Dominion – wrestle for control of the galaxy.

 History

 There are many theories about the arrival of humans in the Hyperborean galaxy.
-The most common one is that their ancient spaceships, made of alloy, could not survive the continuous friction of the solar clouds.
+The most common one is that their ancient spaceships, made of alloy, could not survive the continuous friction with the solar clouds.
 As a result, they remained stranded on the planets they settled down on.
-Having no means of returning to space, the human colonies were forced to rely on themselves, totally isolated from others.
-Over thousands of years, these settlements developed into their own civilizations.
-Some don’t even remember they came from space.
+Having no means of returning to space, the isolated human colonies had to rely on themselves.
+Over thousands of years, these colonies developed into their own civilizations.
+Some of these didn’t even remember they came from space.

 Origin Theories